cedricDve/Python/AI/FaceDetection/README.md

 6. Draw rectangle around the detected face (on the image)

-    Note: we dont know how much faces their will be on the image.
-Therefor we loop through our face_coordinates (array).
+    Note: we don't know how many faces there will be on the image.
+Therefore we loop through our face_coordinates (array).

     `for (x,y,w,h) in face_coordinates:`